UWOrbital/OBC-firmware/README.md

     * Our branch naming scheme is `<developer_name>/<feature_description>`.
       * Example: `danielg/implement-random-device-driver`
 3. Make a PR.
-    - For the PR description, make sure to fill in all the require details in the generated template.
+    - For the PR description, make sure to fill in all the required details in the generated template.
     - Add at least 3 PR reviewers, including 1 firmware lead.
 When a PR is created, PR stats are added as a comment.
 You can use these stats to choose reviewers.
 Send a message in the #pr channel on Discord to notify the reviewers of your PR.
 4. Make any requested changes and merge your branch onto main once the PR is approved.